sgchun/nps/README.md

    Rscript -e 'install.packages("DescTools", repos="http://cran.r-project.org")'
    ```

-   If you need to install the R extensions in the home directory (e.g. ~/R), please do the following instead:
+   To run the above commands, you will need the root privilege to install files in the default system path.
+If this is not ideal, You can install the R extensions in your home directory (e.g. ~/R).
+For this, please do the following instead:

    ```bash
    Rscript -e 'install.packages("pROC", "~/R", repos="http://cran.r-project.org")'